-Boy have I had writers block lately.
+Boy have I had writer’s block lately.
 I’m working on my next book, “Twisted Ride,” it’s a thriller about the outlaw biker subculture.
 I also do a lot of copy-writing for clients.
-It’s a strange world going from academic writing to creative writing and back and forth.
+It’s a strange world going from academic writing to creative writing, and back and forth.
 I recently wrote an article talking about “NaNoWriMo” for Helium.
 I was amazed at the other writers talking about how writing a novel was not as hard as people think, and how it was made out to be a big deal, and blah, blah, blah.
 So, I wrote my article on the realities of trying to write a novel in thirty days.
 I don’t know about the other writers, but my article came from experience.
 I self-published my first book “Voices from the Heart” and I can tell you—it’s hard work people.
-The book is a collection of short stories and poetry (amazon link) and it is only about 90 pages (approx. 17,000 words) and that was real work.
+The book is a collection of short stories and poetry (amazon link).
+It is only about 90 pages (approx. 17,000 words), and that was real work.

-I know some authors have succeeded at writing a novel in thirty days but I wanted aspiring writers to know the real work involved so I spoke to some truths about writing a book.
+I know some authors have succeeded at writing a novel in thirty days, but I wanted aspiring writers to know the real work involved so I spoke to some truths about writing a book.
 At first, the article didn’t do well.
-I suppose like most other subjects in today’s society, people like rose colored glasses (link to Helium article).
+I suppose, like most other subjects in today’s society, people like rose-colored glasses.
 I didn`t tell the reader it was impossible, I simply listed some truths and some realistic game plans to get the job done.
 After some initial scrutiny, the article has since done well in the ratings.